L&S Teaching Mentors Program

 Teaching Department: Communication Arts

 Rachel is a Ph.D. student in the Communication Arts department.
-She has been teaching at UW-Madison for four years and previously taught a variety of classes with both adult learners and children of various ages.
-Here at UW-Madison, she has been both a teaching assistant and an instructor of record.
+She has been teaching at UW-Madison for five years and previously taught a variety of classes with both adult learners and children of various ages.
+Here at UW-Madison, she has been both a teaching assistant and an instructor of record; has taught in multiple departments; and has taught just about every modality (in-person, hybrid, online synchronous, online asynchronous).
 She has yet to find a topic she doesn’t enjoy teaching.
 In all her classes, Rachel strives to share this enthusiasm with students by promoting curiosity and helping students draw connections between classroom learning and the real world.

 Haley Johnson